Asset Acquisitions and Disposals::PROPOSED DISPOSAL OF SUBSIDIARY | MarketScreener

 RATIONALE FOR AND BENEFITS OF THE PROPOSED DISPOSAL

-The Board is of the view that the Proposed Disposal is in the best interests of the Group as this allows the Group to exit its investments in Dragon Group International, with a view to restructuring the Group to enable it to meet the exit criteria in Rule 1314 of the Listing Manual for its removal from the Watch-list for companies listed on the Mainboard of the SGX-ST.
+The Board is of the view that the Proposed Disposal is in the best interests of the Group as these allow the Group to exit its investments in EoPlex, with a view to restructuring the Group to enable it to meet the exit criteria in Rule 1314 of the Listing Manual for its removal from the Watch-list for companies listed on the Mainboard of the SGX-ST.

 Accordingly, the Board believes that the Proposed Disposal is in the best interests of the Company and the Shareholders, having regard to the terms of the Proposed Disposal.

-The Company intends to utilise the proceeds from the Proposed Disposal for the general working capital requirements of the Group.

-Based on the Group's unaudited consolidated financial statements for the six months ended 30 June 2021, the book value attributable to the Sale Shares, is in a net tangible assets position of US$666,000 (equivalent to approximately S$895,000 based on an exchange rate of S$1 = US$0.7441).
-Assuming that the Proposed Disposal had been completed on 30 June 2021, the Proposed Disposal would have resulted in loss on disposal of S$2,734,000 for the Group.
-In addition, as a result of the Proposed Disposal of 21.1% of the equity interest in DGI, the company will cease to have control over DGI upon the completion of the Proposed Disposal.
-This will result in a further loss on deemed disposal of DGI of S$24,328,000.
+Based on the Group's unaudited consolidated financial statements for the six months ended 30 June 2021, the book value attributable to the Sale Shares, is in a net tangible liabilities position of US$30,146,000 (equivalent to approximately S$40,516,000 based on an exchange rate of S$1 = US$0.7441).
+Assuming that the Proposed Disposal had been completed on 30 June 2021, the Proposed Disposal would have resulted in an accounting loss of S$5,239,000 for the Group.

 6. RELATIVE FIGURES UNDER RULE 1006 OF THE LISTING MANUAL